at-tawlib/my-config-files/README.md

 - use `nvim ~/.config/nvim/init.vim` to open the init.vim file
 - If directory not available, create it.
 - Install vimplug.
 Choose the neovim option [here](https://github.com/junegunn/vim-plug)
+- To install the plugins, open init.vim with nvim and run `:PlugInstall`

 my configuration for neovim
 it includes betty coding stye plugin